RabeaGleissner/hotel_price_calculation/README.md

 I had already spent quite a lot of time on creating this application, so I wanted to draw the line somewhere.
 I'm aware that some improvements can be made, so I thought I'd list my thoughts here.

-### Adding standard calculator parameters into a config file
+### Adding standard calculator parameters to config file

-The standard calculators are all initialised with the same parameters.
-These parameters could be extracted into a config file, which the `PriceCalculatorFactory` could use.
-That way, a new tenant could be added without having to re-deploy the whole application.
+It might be better to make it clearer what the parameters are, instead of just adding them as an array into the yaml file.
+At the moment it would be easy to make a mistake and mix up the order of the numbers, for example.
+It would be better if the three parameters were added as a hash.

 ### Validation

 Based on the instructions I figured that validation of query string parameters is not a priority, so I'm currently not validating if the tenant id exists.
 So if the API is called with any other id than A,B or C the program will crash.

-For a production app I would do any validation like that in the controller.
-So if the tenants were added to a config file, this file would need to be read in the controller to check if the tenant exists.
+The validation should be done in the controller, before any of the application logic runs.
+We could use the config file to check if the tenant exists - in that case we would also need to add any "special case" tenants, like tenant C.

 ### Tests for tenant C price calculator